 I show you the complete videos within the LearnAutoBodyAndPaint VIP Course, check out the Toyota Rav4 Series or the Mazda Miata Project.

-Now, we’re doing our mirrors with 400-grit wet sand.
+Now, we’re doing our mirrors with 400-grit wet sanding.
 You can just sand over our clear coat and get it ready for paint.
 Then, we’ll spray our gold base coat right over it.

 Then, you can see we’re finishing up our front bumper cover with 400-grit, smoothing it all out.
 It’s best to use your hand when doing body panels like this one.